LITTOMA/fabrc/README.md

 # fabrc
-A script for parsing Fab Resource found in Pokemon Pokémon Art Academy
+A script for parsing Fab Resource *(What is Fab?)* found in Pokemon Pokémon Art Academy